Ren-deRing/ASFM/README.md

 [ We decided to turn it into a team. ]

-[ This repository is no longer maintained, see https://github.com/ClosedDev/MCSB for subsequent versions. ]
+[ This repository is no longer maintained, https://github.com/ClosedDev/MCServerBuilder for subsequent versions. ]

 ⚠️⚠️